Manuton04/FarmingPlus/README.md

      - MythicMobs
      - PlaceholderAPI
 # Overview
 FarmingPlus is a plugin that allows players to experience new mechanics in farming.
-It includes new enchantments, with their own enchanting GUI.
-Rewards for farming, and more.
+It includes new enchantments, with their own enchanting GUI, rewards for farming, and more.
 # Features
   - **Enchantments**:
     - Farmer's Grace: Prevent crops from being destroyed when trampled. **(Boots)**